lumifi-finance/lumifi-finance/README.md

 - 🤖 Automated insights and monthly reports
 - ☁️ Secure cloud storage with Firebase/Supabase
 - 🌍 Multi-currency and multilingual support
-- ⚙️ Built with React, Tailwind, and OpenAI API
+- ⚙️ Built with React, Tailwind, and Gemini API